arbaz0010/LiveOS/docs/architecture.md

 and Qwen3-4B-Instruct-2507 (Q4_K_M).
 One model per image (`cargo xtask image --model <file.nrm>`).

-Scope note: NightRun supports the conventional dense transformer variant of Granite only.
+Scope note: LiveOS supports the conventional dense transformer variant of Granite only.
 Hybrid Granite architectures (Mamba-2/SSM layers, MoE) are intentionally out of scope and rejected at conversion with a named, actionable error.

-Background: most of the code was written with Claude Code using the Fable 5 model, against a fixed methodology of reference kernels, token-level parity gates and adversarial parser tests.
-The README's "Built with a coding agent" section has the short version.

 ## The load-bearing decision: UEFI Boot Services stay on

-NightRun never calls `ExitBootServices`.
+LiveOS never calls `ExitBootServices`.
 The firmware provides exactly four things at
 runtime:

 | Firmware service | Used for |